eridur-de/mightyscape-1.2/README.md

 * A mass of plugins were fixed by ourselves in countless hours
 * Credits for creation of the MightyScape project: Mario Voigt / FabLab Chemnitz

-# Used software for development

-* Gitea and Github for hosting this
-* LiClipse for code and git committing
-* regular Python installation with virtualenv (both Linux and Windows)

 # Tested environment

 * tested with Inkscape
   * Fedora 40: Inkscape 1.3.2 (091e20ef0f, 2024-04-26)
   * Kubuntu 40: Inkscape 1.3.2 (091e20ef0f, 2024-04-26)
   * Windows 10 (@KVM/QEMU): Inkscape 1.3.2 (091e20ef0f, 2024-04-26)
-* tested using Python 3.12 64 Bit
+* tested using Python 3.13 64 Bit

 # Structure